mcdelaney/dcs-wp-magic/README.md

 ```

-To build the tacview consumer docker container, run:
+To build the tacview consumer docker container, ensure you have GCP permissions, have the gcloud cli tool installed, and are logged in to allow docker-push.
+Then, run:
 ```
 ./scripts/build_dockerfile.sh
 ```